 III.
-Kevin J. Hecht, 33° made a few housekeeping announcements and reminded the members present that only reports requiring a vote will be presented at this session, however all Committee Reports, except the Strategic Planning Report, have been collected and will be included in the printed proceedings for distribution to all COD members.
+Kevin J. Hecht, 33° made a few housekeeping announcements and reminded the members present that only reports requiring a vote will be presented at this session, however all Committee Reports have been collected and will be included in the printed proceedings for distribution to all COD members.